itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 ito::complex128  ito::tComplex128 real and imaginary part is float64 each
 ================ ================ =========================================

-The last two dimensions of each dataObject are denoted *plane* and physically correspond to images.
-In order to also handle huge matrices in memory, The entire matrix is divided into planes, where each plane can be allocated at arbitrary positions and memory and is of type **cv::Mat_<type>**, derived from **cv::Mat** of the **OpenCV** library.
+The last two dimensions of each DataObject are denoted *plane* and physically correspond to images.
+Since no one-dimensional DataObject is available, each DataObject at least consists of one plane.
+In order to also handle huge matrices in memory, usually the different planes are stored at different locations in memory.
+Internally, each plane is an OpenCV matrix of type **cv::Mat_<type>**, derived from **cv::Mat**.
 Therefore every plane can be used with every operator given by the **OpenCV**-framework (version 2.3.1 or higher).
-If available, the first *(n-2)* are allocated as one vector of pointers, each pointing to its corresponding plane.
-This kind of dataObject and its way of allocating memory is called *unorganized*.
+This kind of DataObject and its way of allocating memory is called *non-continuous*.

-In order to make the *dataObject* compatible to matrices that are allocated in one huge memory block (like Numpy arrays), it is also possible to make any *dataObject* continuous.
+In order to make the *DataObject* compatible to matrices that are allocated in one huge memory block (like Numpy arrays), it is also possible to make any *DataObject* continuous.
 Then, a huge data block is allocated, such that all planes lie consecutively in memory.
-Nevertheless, the pointer-tree is still available, pointing to the starting points of all planes.
-This reallocation is implicitly done, when creating a Numpy-array from a dataObject.
+This reallocation is implicitly done, when creating a Numpy-array from a non-continuous DataObject.

 DataObject can be declared in different possible ways with different dimensions and different data types.
-Various possible implementations of declaring DataObject are listed below.

-#.
-DataObject();
-#.
-DataObject(const size_t size, const int type);
-#.
-DataObject(const size_t sizeY, const size_t sizeX, const int type);
-#.
-DataObject(const size_t sizeZ, const size_t sizeY, const size_t sizeX, const int type ,const unsigned char continuous = (unsigned char)'\000');
-#.
-DataObject(const unsigned char diimesions, const size_t *sizes, const int type, const unsigned char continuous = (unsigned char)'\000');
-#.
-DataObject(const unsigned char dimensions, const size_t *sizes, const int type, const uchar "continousouDataPtr, const size_t *steps = (const size_t *)0);
-#.
-DataObject(const size_t sizeZ, const size_t sizeY, const size_t sizeX, const int type, const uchar*continuousDataPtr, const size_t *steps = (const size_t *)0);
-#.
-DataObject(const ito::DataObject &copyConstr);
-#.
-DataObject(const unsigned char dimensions, const size_t *sizes, const int type, const cv::Mat *planes, const unsigned int nrOfPlanes);
-#.
-DataObject(const ito::DataObject dObj);

-Let's take an example of a data object with a dimensions 3x2x5.
+Let's take an example of a 3x2x5 data object.
 It can be imagined as shown in the figure below.

 .. image:: images/DataObject.png
     :height: 369
     :width: 812
     :scale: 100

-As we can see in this figure, each plane is of a type **cv::Mat** class from **openCV** library which we know.
-**m_data** corresponds to the zero-based two-dimensional matrix-index for a particular plane.
-This matrix-index can be retrieved using **seekMat()** method and later on with the use of **get_mdata()** method, we can have the matrix pointer of the whole plane.
-The return type of **get_mdata()** method is **int*** which can be type-casted by **cv:Mat*** easily.
+As we can see in this figure, each plane is of a type **cv::Mat** class from **OpenCV** library which we know.
+The internal index of a specific plane can safely be retrieved using the method **seekMat()**.
+Usually the i-th plane has got the index *i*, however in case of data objects representing a subpart or region of interest of another data object, the i-th plane with respect to the current region of interest can in reality have a bigger index than *i*.
+The pointers to all planes are stored in one linear vector, represented by the array member **m_data**.
+It is accessible via **get_mdata()** and is of type **int***.
+However, it can directly and safely be type-casted to **cv:Mat*** or **cv::Mat_<Type>**.
 Please read the section `Direct Access to the underlying cv::Mat`_ to understand this concept in detail with a working example.

-Following are some sample codes to get one quickly understand *basic programming structure of Data Objects*.

 The following code creates an empty data object with no dimensions (0) and no type (0).